b-rech/b-rech/README.md

 ## About me

-Hi everyone!
-I'm Bruno, graduated in Sanitary and Environmental Engineering from the Federal University of Santa Catarina (Brazil).

-Currently, I'm pursuing a Master's degree in the Remote Sensing Postgraduate program at the National Institute for Space Research (Brazil).
+Currently pursuing a Master's degree in Remote Sensing at the Brazilian National Institute for Space Research (INPE).
+Graduated in Sanitary and Environmental Engineering from the Federal University of Santa Catarina (UFSC).
+Active member of the Instrumentation Laboratory for Aquatic Systems (LabISA/INPE) and the Aquarela Lab (University of São Paulo), conducting research on hyperspectral remote sensing applied to inland and coastal waters, with a focus on phytoplankton characterization.

-I enjoy working with QGIS, R and Python (and Google Earth Engine) and I'd really appreciate improving my knowledge on these matters.
-Is one of the reasons I'm here!

-You can contact me at <b.rech@outlook.com>